theohbrothers/PSModulePublisher/README.md

 git commit -m 'Add submodule PSModulePublisher'
 ```

-Next, ensure the following files are present on your main project for the submodule to work.
+Next, configure the following files on your main project for the submodule to work.

 ### Module definition